cnpem/CellViability/DEVELOPER.md

 # Developer Guide

 This document provides guidelines for developers who want to contribute to the **CellViability** package.
-It explains how to set up the development environment, run tests, maintain code quality, build the package, and manage documentationusing the provided `Makefile`.
+It explains how to set up the development environment, run tests, maintain code quality, build the package, and manage documentation using the provided `Makefile`.

 ## Development Environment